Vorakor/base_django_docker/README.md

 Go here for markdown syntax: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+To duplicate this effort, follow the tutorial on [Testdriven.io](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/#project-setup)

 ## Launch Dev Environment

 These are some instructions for how to get the dev environment up and running at the moment.
 Granted though, there isn't much to see just yet.